This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 help strengthen the muscles around your knee and hip.
 Strong muscles can help reduce pain and decrease your risk for future injury.

 - You have sharp pain during exercise or at rest.

 - You have questions or concerns about stretches or exercises.

 - Massage painful areas as directed.
 Use a foam roller to gently massage your painful areas.
 Place the foam roller on a flat surface.
 Lie on your side with the foam roller against your painful leg.
-Move your body so that it rolls up and down from your hip to above your knee.
+Move so that it rolls up and down from your hip to above your knee.
 Do not lie with it against the outside of your knee cap.

 - Move slowly and smoothly.
 Avoid fast or jerky motions.
 This will help prevent another injury.

 - Breathe normally.
 Do not hold your breath.
 It is important to breathe in and out so you do not tense up during exercise.
 Tension could prevent you from moving your joint in a full range of motion.

 - Do the exercises and stretches on both legs.
 Do this so both ITBs remain strong and flexible.

 - Stop if you feel sharp pain or an increase in pain.
 Stop the exercise and contact your healthcare provider if you have these symptoms.
 It is normal to feel some discomfort, such as a dull ache, during exercise.
 Regular exercise will help decrease your discomfort over time.